wp-plugins/stout-google-calendar/readme.txt

 = Who is responsible for this plugin? =

-In short, Matt McKenny at Stout Design for the [Stout Google Calendar](http://blog.stoutdesign.com/stout-google-calendar-custom-colors) WordPress plugin (admin interface, widget, shortcode, etc), Chris Dornfield for the [gcalendar-wrapper.php script](http://www.unitz.com/u-notez/2009/04/color-customization-for-embedded-google-calendars) that modifies the Google Calendar CSS, and Stefan Petre for the [jQuery Color Picker](http://www.eyecon.ro/colorpicker/) used in the admin.
+In short, Matt McKenny at Stout Design for the [Stout Google Calendar](http://blog.stoutdesign.com/stout-google-calendar-custom-colors) WordPress plugin (admin interface, widget, shortcode, etc), Chris Dornfeld for the [gcalendar-wrapper.php script](http://www.unitz.com/u-notez/2009/04/color-customization-for-embedded-google-calendars) that modifies the Google Calendar CSS, and Stefan Petre for the [jQuery Color Picker](http://www.eyecon.ro/colorpicker/) used in the admin.

 == Screenshots ==